Psychologist Salary Guide & Comparison Tool

 Location

-How much you take home can be directly related to where you live.
-Job opportunities in higher-cost-of-living areas, like major metropolitan areas, often provide higher salaries than job opportunities in more rural locations.
+How much you earn can correlate directly to where you live.
+Job opportunities in higher-cost-of-living areas, like major metropolitan areas, typically offer higher salaries than jobs in more rural locations.
 It generally costs more to maintain the same standard of living in a big city than in a small town, or in a high-tax state than in a low-tax state.

 • 3